David-VTUK/CKA-StudyGuide/RevisionTopics/Part-1-Scheduling.md

 This quite an advanced topic.
 It would be surprising if the exam asked the tester to create a new scheduler, but the process is defined [https://kubernetes.io/docs/tasks/administer-cluster/configure-multiple-schedulers/](https://kubernetes.io/docs/tasks/administer-cluster/configure-multiple-schedulers/)

-As an example, a s second, custom scheduler has been implemented in a kubernetes cluster called “custom-scheduler”.
+As an example, a second custom scheduler has been implemented in a kubernetes cluster called “custom-scheduler”.
 In a pod manifest we can specify a scheduler to use, if different from the default under “spec”.

 apiVersion: v1 \
 kind: Pod \